 Venue: Fortnum & Mason

-Dates: This Workshop will run for one week from Monday 13th August to Friday 17th August 2018.
+Dates: This Workshop ran for one week from Monday 13th August to Friday 17th August 2018.

 The Creative Dimension Trust will be running a workshop in partnership with Fortnum & Mason, one of the most prestigious stores in London.
 Students will have the opportunity of working at the Piccadilly store, gilding elements of the frontage with expert guidance from TCDT tutor Rian Kanduth.